Sash window: Issues

 Traditional problems with solid wooden sash windows include rot, swelling or distortion of the woodwork or rattling in the wind (due to shrinkage of the wood).
 These problems can be solved by careful repair and the introduction of draught stripping.
 It is also a common problem for painters to paint the sash stuck.
 The sliding mechanism makes sash windows more vulnerable to these problems than traditional casement windows.
-Sash windows are relatively high maintenance, but offer advantages in return (style, aesthetics, abides by laws (relating to older houses and buildings), natural resources etc.).
+Sash windows are relatively high maintenance, but offer advantages in return (style, aesthetics, compliance with laws relating to older houses and buildings, use of natural resources etc.).
 However, well-maintained sash windows should last generations without needing parts replaced.
 It is also possible to clean all the glass from within the building by sliding the two panes to different positions.

 uPVC or vinyl sash windows have become available since the first PVC window frames were being introduced in Germany in the 1960s.
-They have come to dominate the window industry with more than 50% of all window sashes being made of vinyl in the USA as of 2017.
+They have come to dominate the window industry with more than 50% of all window sashes being made of vinyl in the US as of 2017.
 The waterproof nature of uPVC and ease of installation are also benefits.
 Problems with uPVC include durability and the environmental issues.
 Over time the plasticizer chemicals used to make vinyl sashes flexible evaporate leaving the material brittle and prone to breaking.
 Vinyl is also weaker than wood and aluminum sashes and requires extra support in large window openings.
 Vinyl is also used on wood windows as an outside cladding to protect the wood from the weather but allow the inside of the window to take advantage of the appearance of fine wood.
 Vinyl is also available in a large range of colours and textures although white is by far the most common.
 Vinyl is limited mainly to residential usage and low rise commercial due to its flammability and the toxic fumes it produces when burned.
 In the future fire rated versions of UPVC windows may be used in high rise construction, but currently flammability and toxic fumes are a significant obstacle.